TaichiKogure/Study2024-2025/TempAnalysis/README.md

 This project analyzes environmental data from multiple sensors located in different areas (Bedroom, Living Room, Outside, and Desk) to identify trends in temperature, humidity, CO2 levels, and pressure over time, by season, and by time of day.

+An interactive dashboard is also available for more dynamic exploration of the data.
+See the [Dashboard](#dashboard) section for details.

 ## Data Sources

 The analysis uses the following CSV files: